DerwenAI/flask_example/README.md

 # flask_example

-install:
+Install:

 ```
 pip install -r requirements.txt
 ```

-launch:
+Launch:

 ```
 python app.py
 ```

-then load `http://localhost:5000/apidocs/` in your browser
+Then load `http://localhost:5000/apidocs/` in your browser.

+Also, it's best to create a better "secret" in the `flask.cfg` file, and not something committed in a GitHub public repo :)